ume-meu/note/task.md

 - [ ] Redesign the UI
 <br>

+- [ ] Hide the search bar if not logging in

 - [ ] Add rules for tags in Tag.jsx:
     - [ ] Each tag can only be added once
     - [ ] Can use alphanumeric characters (letters and numbers)